SuperiorServers/gm_tmysql4/README.md

-  Write a query with ? in place of your input to recycle the query object This is much more efficient and faster than running a traditional query many times with different data Additionally, inputs do not need to be escaped for prepared statements
+  Write a query with ? in place of your input to recycle the query object This is much more efficient and faster than running a traditional query many times with different data Additionally, inputs do not need to be escaped for prepared statements Returns nil, string if there was a problem preparing the statement

 * PreparedStatement:Run(..., Function callback, Object anything, Boolean ColumnNumbers) Write your parameters in the function call first,